singulatron/superplatform/README.md

 For commercial use, you must purchase a commercial license.
 Please refer to the [LICENSE-COMMERCIAL-USE](LICENSE-COMMERCIAL-USE) and [AUTHORS](AUTHORS) file for details.

 For more information, visit https://singulatron.com/home.

+## Status

+Fairly early phase but there are quite a few installations chugging along nicely already.
+Why don't you join them?